 Arun joined Watsi on September 13th, 2014.
-Five years ago, Arun became the 911th member to automatically support a new Watsi patient every month.
-Since then, 5,097 more people have become monthly donors!
-Arun's most recent donation traveled 8,500 miles to support Gian, a six-year-old from Kenya, to fund hypospadius surgery.
+Six years ago, Arun joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Arun's most recent donation traveled 8,500 miles to support Joseph, a two-year-old boy from Kenya, to fund orchidopexy surgery.